rickicode/Wordpress-Sitemap-Extractor/README.md

 ## Features

-- **Dual Extraction Modes**:
-  - **Sitemap Mode**: Extract article URLs from WordPress XML sitemaps
-  - **Feed Mode**: Extract article URLs from RSS/Atom feeds
+- **Smart Extraction**: Automatically tries to find and extract from RSS/Atom feeds first, then falls back to XML sitemaps for comprehensive URL discovery.
+- **📁 Save URLs to File**:
+  - Save extracted URLs directly to a text file (`URL_LIST.txt`) on the server.
+  - Select a target folder from a dropdown list.
+  - Automatically creates a companion `INFO.txt` file with metadata (timestamp, URL count).
+  - The folder list is sorted numerically (natural sort, e.g., RDP1, RDP2, RDP10).
+  - Hidden folders (starting with a dot) are excluded from the list.
 - **🗺️ Sitemap Collection Feature**:
-  - Save extracted URLs as organized sitemaps
+  - Save extracted URLs as organized sitemaps in a database.
-  - Custom ID support for easy sitemap management
+  - Custom ID support for easy sitemap management.
-  - Auto-replace existing sitemaps with same ID
+  - Auto-replace existing sitemaps with the same ID.
-  - PostgreSQL database storage (Supabase compatible)
+  - PostgreSQL database storage (Supabase compatible).
-  - Access saved sitemaps via permalink `/sitemap/123`
+  - Access saved sitemaps via permalink `/sitemap/123`.
-  - Browse and manage all saved sitemaps
+  - Browse and manage all saved sitemaps.
 - **🔐 Authentication & Security**:
-  - Password-protected sitemap management
+  - Password-protected sitemap management.
-  - Secure access to saved data via AUTH_PASSWORD
+  - Secure access to saved data via `AUTH_PASSWORD`.
-  - Management interface at `/manage` for data administration
+  - Management interface at `/manage` for data administration.
-  - Delete, view, and copy functionality for saved sitemaps
+  - Delete, view, and copy functionality for saved sitemaps.
-- Web interface for inputting multiple WordPress site URLs (one per line)
+- Web interface for inputting multiple WordPress site URLs (one per line).
-- Server-side processing of WordPress sitemaps and feeds for better performance and reliability
+- Server-side processing for better performance and reliability.
-- **Smart sitemap detection** (Sitemap Mode):
-  - First tries `/wp-sitemap-posts-post-1.xml`
-  - If that fails, tries alternative locations (`/sitemap.xml`, `/sitemap_index.xml`, `/wp-sitemap.xml`)
-  - Parses sitemap indexes to find all post-related sitemaps
-- **Smart feed detection** (Feed Mode):
-  - Tries common WordPress feed paths (`/feed/`, `/rss/`, `/atom.xml`, etc.)
-  - Discovers feed URLs from HTML head tags
-  - Extracts article URLs directly from RSS/Atom feed content
-- Option to validate URLs to check if they're accessible (not returning 404) - Sitemap Mode only
+- Option to validate URLs to check if they're accessible (not returning 404).
-- Configurable URL limit per site - Sitemap Mode only
+- Configurable URL limit per site.
 - Copy to clipboard functionality for extracted URLs
 - Detailed summary of extraction results
 - Cross-origin request support through proper CORS configuration